asimokby/recommendation-system-Hepsiburada/README.md

 There is also a [**Design Document**](../main/Design_Document.pdf) provided, which discusses some of the things in the notebook in more detials and also the futuer work.

-Other than that, an **API** is added for the sake of providing an example request as required int the challenge.
-Check it out only if you are interested, but the notebook is already detailed enough to help in understanding the methods implemented.
+Other than that, an **API** is added for the sake of providing an example as it was required.
+Check it out if you are interested, but the notebook is already detailed enough to help in understanding the project.

 ## Running The API Example <a name="API-Example"></a>